Industrial Photography – Staffordshire

 Having worked previously in the printing industry, I have long appreciated the photographic opportunities in the industrial environment.
 Things like stacks of buckets, rows of product, warehouse racking disappearing into the distance call all make a great photograph.
 To me, this is a far more stimulating environment in which to flex my creative muscles than waiting for a sunrise on a lakeland fell…

-Prior to the day of the shoot I was given a full Factory tour courtesy of the Production Manager.
+The Production Manager gave me a full Factory tour prior to the day of the shoot.
 This gave me a flavour of the processes involved and prepared me for what to expect on the day.
 Much of the time on the tour was spent mentally logging potential photographs.

 My brief for this job was to photographically document the entire production process from the arrival of the china clay ‘slip’ into the factory through moulding, glazing, firing, decorating through to final QC.
 I learnt a lot during the job, and acquired a new-found admiration for this industry which gave ‘The Potteries’ it’s name.
 The staff involved were briefed prior to my arrival.
 No cheesy grins or thumbs-up poses here.
 That’s not my style – you can keep that for the local press.

 My intention was to capture the staff engaged in the workplace, concentrating on the task in hand.
 All the best shots for this kind of job are taken without the human subject being disturbed.
 The shot of the Managers gathered around wearing white coats is a classic shot.
-Despite it looking carefully co-ordinated – it was taken before they had even noticed me.
+Despite it looking carefully co-ordinated – I took this before they had even noticed me.
 Upon spotting me, they actually asked if I wanted them to move.
-‘No thanks, it’s fine’ I said.
+I said, ‘No thanks, it’s fine’.
 I’d just bagged the perfect shot.

 Do you need to illustrate your business, your manufacturing process, or promote what you make or what you do?

 I can help promote your business with professional photography